 Month: Scheduled Month

-Computer vs. Computer Speed: Irrelevant for U.S.A.F.L. play
+Computer vs. Computer Speed: Irrelevant for A.A.F.L. play

 Opening Screen: Optional